Search

 Grace and Setlock highlighted a collective effort that saw the Eagles defeat Shenandoah Valley 5-2 in a Schuylkill League quarterfinal baseball game Monday at Walter Stump Stadium.

 Setlock earned the win on the mound, tossing 6.1 strong innings.
-The junior right-hander allowed six hits and two unearned runs while striking out four and walking none in an efficient 102-pitch effort.
+The junior right-hander allowed six hits and two unearned runs while striking out four and walking none in a 102-pitch effort.
 Grace came in to secure the final two outs, fanning two and earning the save.

 Grace finished 3-for-4 with a double, an RBI and a run scored, while Setlock went 1-for-2 with a double and two RBIs.
 Brady Strause reached base twice, scored a run and was hit by a pitch, while Grasso and Riley Sebastian each added a hit for the Eagles.